Jimmy Spicer

+An obituary of Spicer in The New York Times described his 15-minute-long debut single, "Adventures of Super Rhyme," as being "widely regarded as the first true storytelling rap."
+Spicer's music was sampled by hip-hop artists including the Wu-Tang Clan, 2Pac, De La Soul, and Busta Rhymes.
+Rapper LL Cool J has cited Spicer's music as sparking his interest in hip-hop.

 Spicer had four daughters, Angelina, Leticia, Janel, and Princess and one son, James.
 In 2018, he was diagnosed with advanced brain and lung cancer.
 He died on September 27, 2019, at the age of 61.